SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/css-fundamentals/+page.md

 <article class="max-sm:mx-4 prose lg:prose-xl m-auto pt-16">

+** under construction **
 # CSS Fundamentals

-Lets jump straight to it, [Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS) (CSS) is a language with the purpose of styling a document.
-Whilst HTML is used for structuring a page and adding content, with CSS we can customise our document by changing the background color of a page or choosing the exact number of pixels of space we want around our content.
+[Cascading Style Sheets](https://en.wikipedia.org/wiki/CSS) (CSS) is a language with the purpose of styling a document.
+Whilst HTML is used for structuring a page and adding content, with CSS we can style our document by for example, changing the background colour of a page or choosing the exact number of pixels of space we want around an element.
 It is common for a tutorial to expose you to the sheer breadth of features that CSS provides but there are 3 fundamental concepts that you only need to understand to start styling websites in almost anyway you want, excluding animations.

-## CSS Box Model
+## Box Model
-Lets start with a div element containing "Hello World" at its centre.
-This div like *all* HTML elements is made up of an anatomy called the **box model** that consists of 4 parts.
+Lets start with a div element.
+This element like *all* HTML elements is made up of an anatomy called the **box model** that consists of 4 parts.

 <div class="h-48 w-48 mx-auto flex-center">Hello World</div>